openmeteo/pthelma/doc/bitia.rst

 study area, whose co-ordinates are in the reference system specified by :confval:`epsg`.
 The output is GeoTIFF files in :confval:`output_dir`, prefixed with :confval:`filename_prefix`.
-In this example, the output files will be named :file:`C:\\Somewhere\\BitiaOutput\\rainfall-XXXX.tif`, where XXXX is from 0000 to 0023.
-24 output files will be produced in total (:confval:`files_to_produce`), and the old ones will be removed.
-The file ending in 0000 will correspond to the latest time available from the data; the one ending in 0001 will correspond to one time step before; and so on.
-The files will be renamed if new data becomes available, and missing ones will be recreated.
+In this example, the output files will be named something like :file:`C:\\Somewhere\\BitiaOutput\\rainfall-2014-04-29-15-00.tif`.
+Only the most recent 24 (:confval:`number_of_output_files`) output files will be kept, and older ones will automatically be deleted;
+these 24 files will be recreated if missing.
 The integration method will be :confval:`idw` with :confval:`alpha` = 1.
 The spatial integration will be performed given the three time series specified in :confval:`files`.